sastofficial/sastofficial.github.io/pages/albums.md

 242. The Weeknd - Hurry Up Tomorrow - March 26th 2025
 243. three - talk1 - March 26th 2025
 244. The Caretaker - Everywhere at the end of time (Stage 6) - March 26th 2025
+245. Skrillex - F*CK U SKRILLEX YOU THINK UR ANDY WARHOL BUT UR NOT!! <3 - April 3rd 2025

 I have also lisented to Breakcorist00 - Liminal Room but Discogs deleted it from their database so idk when i listened to it.
 I have also listened to Daft Punk - Discovery by watching Interstella 5555.